Environmental Conservation, Education, and Regenerative Community Projects

 Help us save Fern Gully Forest for the wildlife, the children, and the future!
 This has been an unofficial community forest on the east side of the City of Olympia for many generations.
-The two acres of the beautiful forest with ancient cedar groves are now in threat of development.
+However, two acres of the beautiful forest with ancient cedar groves are now in threat of development.
 The good news is that the development company is willing to sell to the nonprofit if we can raise funds fast enough.
 Please help by donating today!

-The vision is to protect the forest and have public access for the greater community to enjoy the beauty of nature.
-We are also partnering with outdoor education programs to provide equal access to outdoor education programs that encourage children to learn through play, observation, and connection with nature that inspires environmental stewardship and a brighter future.
+The vision is to protect the forest for wildlife habitat and for everyone to enjoy the beauty of nature.
+We are also partnering with outdoor education programs to provide equal access for all of our children to learn through playing outside and develop a lifelong connection with nature that inspires environmental stewardship and a brighter future.

 Thank you so much for being a part of saving this urban forest, protecting important remnants of wildlife habitat, and cultivating resilient communities with children that are well-educated, resourceful, creative, and connected to the wisdom and medicine in nature.